Mr-McCurdy/curriculum/subjects/mathematics/statistics/content/probability.md

 1. **Define the events:**

-   Let $ A $ be the event of getting a sum of 7, and $ B $ be the event of getting a sum of 11.
+   Let $A$ be the event of getting a sum of 7, and $B$ be the event of getting a sum of 11.

    - $|A| = 6$ (combinations: (1,6), (2,5), (3,4), (4,3), (5,2), (6,1)).
    - $|B| = 2$ (combinations: (5,6), (6,5)).